fabiobove-dr/xmr-a-container-issue/README.md

 # What this Repo is about
 I've tryied to replicate here what can be an example of an application with an hidden subrocess that runs a xmr-miner.
-It's to demonstration and study purpose only, so you can get an idea of what i was talking about and save yourself some troubles.
+It's to demonstration and study purpose only, so you can get an idea of what i was talking about.

 Cheers.